-The application deadline for programmes starting autumn 2017 is 16 January.
-It’s always a good idea to turn in your application a few days early to avoid last-minute stress!
+The application deadline for programmes starting autumn 2019 was 15 January.
 Supporting documents and your application fee (or proof of exemption) are due by 1 February.
+It’s always a good idea to upload those documents and pay that fee a few days early to avoid last-minute stress!

 6. Apply for Swedish Institute scholarships

-There is a two-step application process for the Swedish Institute Study Scholarships, which are available for for master’s students from developing countries.
-If you’re planning on applying for a Swedish Institute scholarship, make sure to apply during the first application step from 1 December 2016 – 16 January 2017 through an online application form.
-This is followed by a second step on 1 – 10 February 2017.
+There is a two-step application process for the Swedish Institute Study Scholarships, which are available for master’s students from developing countries.
+If you’re planning on applying for a Swedish Institute scholarship, make sure to apply in time.
+The application period is 4-14 February 2019.

-Keep in mind you will need to send in your programme application by the 15 January deadline.
+Keep in mind you will need to have sent in your programme application by the 15 January deadline.

 7. Hold your thumbs!

-Håll tummarna is the Swedish way of saying cross your fingers!
-If you apply by the 16 January deadline, you’ll receive your notification of selection results in late March 2017.
-Then comes the fun part: accepting your offer, getting ready and moving to Sweden!
+Håll tummarna is the Swedish way of saying cross your fingers.
+If you applied by the 15 January deadline, you’ll receive your notification of selection results in April 2019.
+Then comes the fun part: accepting your offer and getting ready to move to Sweden!